dlidstrom/EventStoreLite/README.md

         public bool ValidatePassword(string password)
         {
-            if (!activated) throw new InvalidOperationException("Cannot use inactive accounts to verify passwords");
+            if (!activated) throw new InvalidOperationException("Cannot use inactive accounts to validate passwords");
             return false;
         }
     }

 That should pass.
 Now we need a way to activate an account.
-Let's specify the behaviour and add a password while we're at it:
+Let's specify the behaviour and add a password parameter while we're at it:

     [Test]
     public void CanActivateAccount()